kos-lang/kos/doc/grammar.md

 Strings
 -------

-A string is delimited by `"` or `'` characters.
-Both the beginning and the end of the string must be delimited by the same character.
+A string is delimited by `"` characters.
+Both the beginning and the end of the string must be delimited by the `"` character.

 UTF-8 characters with code greater than 127 are legal string components.